egalpin/apt-vim/README.md

 `apt-vim init`

 This command sets up vital files and settings to allow `apt-vim` to do its thing.
 This command should be run after cloning, and only needs to be run once.

+####list
+`apt-vim list`

+Displays a list of packages you have _actually_ installed, and a list of packages that are in your `~/.vimpkg/vim_config.json` file but _not yet installed_.

+__Note__: This is not an exhaustive list of all of the plugins that can be installed using `apt-vim`.
+Any plugin on GitHub (or other Git repository that you have access to) can be installed using `apt-vim` by supplying the corresponding URL.

 ####add
 `apt-vim add [options] URLs`  URLs (required):  URLs of Git repositories separated by whitespace.
 At least one URL must be specified to add a plugin.